Eating lettuce may protect astronauts' bones on Mars trip

 Ideally, the drug would be in an orally available form, so that astronauts could dose themselves with PTH by eating lettuce leaves.
 But if that turns out not to work, they should still be able to extract and purify the drug from the plants.

-The findings were presented at the Spring meeting of the American Chemical Society in San Diego.
-IANS
+The findings were presented at the spring meeting of the American Chemical Society in San Diego.

 Tribune Shorts